Supporting those Suffering with Depression: A Fresh Approach

 Some years ago, I was at home, cleaning the kitchen, when, from out of the blue, I dropped into an emotional black hole.
 A feeling of total despair and hopelessness engulfed me; it felt like I was carrying an overwhelming burden of responsibility.
 I slumped on the floor, tears running down my cheeks, mentally reviewing the futility of myself, my life - of everything!
 This state wasn’t altogether foreign; in my younger years, depression had been a frequent companion, but never before had I experienced it with this intensity and coming seemingly from nowhere.

 One chink of light; a single word on the edge of my awareness: ‘aurum’.
 This is the name of a homeopathic remedy that I had been prescribed some years earlier.
-A practising homeopath myself, I recognised that this remedy matched my state.
+A practising homeopath myself, I recognised how well this remedy matched my state.
 People who respond well to aurum tend to have an overdeveloped sense of responsibility.
 They will set unrealistically high goals for themselves and can tip into depression when they believe they have failed to fulfil these high standards.

 Overcoming considerable inertia, I fetched my bottle of aurum remedy and took a dose.
 Pause.
 Observe.
 The clouds began lift.
 I felt a little better.
 Two more doses that day, and the dark feeling passed.